 Next, the more net worth you have, the less insurance you need.
 This means that before you start thinking about life insurance, know what your net worth is.
 This is an important number for figuring out how much net worth you’re going to need.

 After that, think about your family’s needs carefully.
 Look at how many people are in your household (spouse plus dependent children) and multiply that by five, or maybe a bit more if your children are very young – this number is the number of years worth of your salary that would be needed to support each person in your house should you pass away.
 He suggested multiplying it by six in my situation, but I wanted plenty of security for my kids, so I used eight.
 I then multiply it by the number of people in the household, four.
-That gives me thirty two.
-This number is the number of “salary years” that I should leave behind.
+That gives me 32.
+This is the number of “salary years” that I should leave behind.

 However, one should subtract from that their net worth.
 I would make a little dent in that number, but not a big one, leaving me with still quite a sizeable policy.
 If I went with a lower multiplier (say, my friend’s recommended 6), I could reduce the policy quite a bit.

 When your policy expires, don’t renew it immediately – recalculate.
-Let’s say that in twenty years, my children have left the nest, leaving my wife and I home alone together.
+Let’s say that in 20 years, my children have left the nest, leaving my wife and I home alone together.
 We’ve built up some serious savings, our home is paid for, and thus our net worth is in pretty good shape.
-I sit down and recalculate and discover that in fact my net worth now exceeds ten times my salary (five times the people in household, which would be two), so I just don’t bother with life insurance again, leaving me with $50 a month more to enjoy or invest.
+I sit down and recalculate and discover that in fact my net worth now exceeds 10 times my salary (five times the people in household, which would be two), so I just don’t bother with life insurance again, leaving me with $50 a month more to enjoy or invest.